 Leave it to the Coen Brothers to make a movie set in the Greenwich Village folk scene of the early sixties that for once doesn’t come off like a rehashed Baby Boomer lecture about how Bob Dylan changed the world with his hippie skit-scat poems (not that Bob Dylan’s weren’t especially good skit-scat poems…).
-In fact, and I don’t care who I piss off with this statement, those Coen Brothers, they’re pretty good.
-Like its protagonist’s best folk songs, Inside Llewyn Davis evokes that heart-tugging cocktail of fear, guilt, and melancholy, that terrifying freedom of not knowing what you’re supposed to be doing with your life (there’s probably a word for it in another language, Russian or something).
-Positing no easy answers or simple lessons, they’ve encapsulated (poetically, of course) everything at once romantic and beautiful and soul-crushing and shitty about pursuing life as an artist.
+Turns out, those Coen Brothers, they’re pretty good.
+Like its protagonist’s best folk songs, Inside Llewyn Davis evokes that heart-tugging cocktail of fear, guilt, and melancholy, that terrifying freedom of not knowing what you’re supposed to be doing with your life.
+Offering no easy answers or simple lessons, they’ve encapsulated (poetically, of course) everything at once romantic and beautiful and soul-crushing and shitty about pursuing life as an artist.
 It hurts so good.

 Llewyn Davis doesn’t sing in the trailers, which left me wondering if the movie was some gimmick about writer’s block, or never getting a chance.
 It’s not.
 Llewyn sings, and it’s enchanting every time.
 Part of the beauty of Inside Llewyn Davis is that you get lost in the songs along with the protagonist.
-And in the movie, it feels like everyone in the room with him must be too, but when he gets done, no one ever says “Great job, that was beautiful,” or “Man, you can really sing.”
+Inside the world of the movie, it feels like everyone in the room with Llewyn must be lost in those songs with him.
+But when he gets done, no one acknowledges it.
+No one says, “Great job, that was beautiful,” or “Man, you can really sing.”
 Sometimes it feels like the world gets it, and sometimes it feels like they don’t.
 That’s the constant, stomach-churning doubt of trying to dedicate your life to such a subjective pursuit.
 I think I’m good!
 Do I need validation from these people?

 Stepping outside the world of the movie for a second, man, can Oscar Isaac ever sing.
 I’ll never again confuse him with Adam Goldberg or Jake Johnson or David Krumholtz or any other shaggy-headed Jewy-looking guy with a beard like I did before this movie (for the record, Oscar Isaac Hernandez is actually Cuban and Guatemalan, perhaps the first actor in showbiz history to change his name to something Jewish-sounding).
 His is the kind of performance that, like Christoph Waltz in Inglourious Basterds, is sure to attract awards attention because it involves an obvious gimmick.
 Waltz’s trick was performing in three languages.
 Isaac’s is playing guitar for real, and singing like a dandruffy angel.
 But, while it’s not pure acting, which is much harder for awards voters to pinpoint and define, the part of Isaac’s performance that is acting is so solid that it allows you to enjoy the parts where he goes above and beyond, playing and singing the film’s songs live on camera.